Who is this course for?

 - Slide-slip confidently to get down a slope too steep or rocky to turn on.

 - Being fit enough to ski hard for three days in a row.
 The group will be looking for 600-1000m of ascent each day.

 On the IBSC, participants will learn the following:

 - Equipment- what to carry and why.
 How to look after your gear.

 - Trip planning and preparation – including use of the NZ Avalanche Advisory, weather forecasts and checklists.

 - Skins- getting them on and off quick smart without holding too many people up.

-- Skinning- good technique – how to lay a good track others will enjoy.
+- Skinning- good technique – how to lay a good, safe track that others will enjoy.